PacoReinaCampo/PU-RISCV/doc/isa/markdown/opcode-descriptions.md

 | `amomax.d`   | `Load double word from address in rs1 into rd, find maximum of rd and rs2, write the result to the address in rs1 (signed)`      |
 | `amominu.d`  | `Load double word from address in rs1 into rd, find minimum of rd and rs2, write the result to the address in rs1 (unsigned)`    |
 | `amomaxu.d`  | `Load double word from address in rs1 into rd, find maximum of rd and rs2, write the result to the address in rs1 (unsigned)`    |
-: RV64A - "RV64A Standard Extension for Atomic Instructions (in addition to RV32A)"
+: RV64A - "RV64A Standard Extension for Atomic Instructions (+ RV32A)"

 | ins name     | instruction description                                                                                                          |
 |--------------|:---------------------------------------------------------------------------------------------------------------------------------|